EdApp by SafetyCulture

 3. Sharing information on social media

 Sharing photos and videos on social media is a no-no, especially if it’s without the patient’s consent or authorization.
 This also holds true for other information that can be identified with people, such as PHI included in posted photos.
-Health recommendations, event details, new medical research, staff bios, and marketing messages can all be shared on social media channels, as long as no PHI is contained in the posts.

 HIPAA Violation Examples - Sharing information on social media

 To help reinforce this to your employees and avoid one of the most important examples of HIPAA violations, you can take advantage of social media training programs that will contain the policies that they need to remember.
-With courses in SC Training (formerly EdApp), such as the Social Media Policy and Social Media and Electronic Communication, they can learn how how to conduct themselves properly online and know the importance of complying with social media policies.
+With courses in SC Training (formerly EdApp), such as the Social Media Policy and Social Media and Electronic Communication, they can learn how to conduct themselves properly online and know the importance of complying with social media policies.

 4. Improper disposal of records

 PHI that becomes obsolete, no longer required, or no longer usable should be properly disposed of.
 This can be done in several ways, such as shredding, burning, pulping, or pulverizing the records, rendering them unreadable, undecipherable, and unreconstructible to protect patient privacy.
-This means that records can’t be simply thrown away in easily accessible public places, such as dumpsters and recycling centers.
-Doing so poses a serious breach of privacy as sensitive information can be easily leaked and can be used for fraudulent activities.

 HIPAA Violation Examples - Improper disposal of records